bojanraic/local-k8s-env/README.md

 1. `k8s-env.yaml`: Service enablement and specific configurations
 2. `templates/service_presets.yaml`: Default service configurations and ports

-> **Note**: These services are deployed from public Helm repositories (like Bitnami) using Helmfile, not from the local OCI registry.
+> **Note**: These services are deployed from public Helm repositories (like groundhog2k) using Helmfile, not from the local OCI registry.
 The local OCI registry is used for validation and custom application development.

 ### Service Presets